How to Build a Draft League POKEMON Team

 ✗ Forgetting win conditions

 Every team needs a way to actually win the game — not just survive.
 A team with 6 walls and 1 attacker has no win condition against stall.
+Before the draft ends, ask yourself: how does this team close out a 50-50 game?
+If you can't answer that question clearly, you need to rethink your last few picks.

 Win Conditions: What's Your Plan to Actually Win?